 In 2015, one New York public elementary school made headlines when it decided to abolish homework, saying that it didn’t benefit the children.
 Many parents were outraged and threatened to take their children out if the school didn’t resume assigning homework.
+However, since then, a small but growing number of additional elementary schools across the US are following the trend.
 Who is correct?

 We examine three reasons why homework should be assigned to elementary school pupils and three reasons why it shouldn’t.

 Three reasons why homework should not be assigned in elementary school